Forgetting Event Order in Higher-Dimensional Automata: Base categories

 Composition of concset maps is defined as in Definition~\ref{def: conclist map}. \end{itemize} Write $\Xifull$ for the full symmetric labeled precube category on all concsets and concset maps.
 The \emph{restricted} subcategory $\Xi$ has as objects the canonical concsets $(n,\lambda)$ with carrier $\{1,\dots,n\}$ (and $(0)=\emptyset$).
 As previously, the inclusion $\Xi\hookrightarrow\Xifull$ is an equivalence. \paragraph{Interpretation.} A similar interpretation applies here; given a concset map $(f,\varepsilon):U\to V$ with $|U|=m$ and $|V|=n$ $(m\le n)$, the function $\varepsilon:V\to\{0,\exec,1\}$ classifies each event of $V$ as \emph{not yet started} $(0)$, \emph{executing} $(\exec)$, or \emph{terminated} $(1)$, and $f:U\hookrightarrow V$ embeds the $m$ active events by ensuring $\varepsilon^{-1}(\exec)=f(U)$.
 However, unlike the ordered case $\square$, the absence of an event order in $\Xi$ means that $\varepsilon$ does not need to determine $f$.

-\emph{Example.} From $(a,a)$ to $(a,a,b)$, take $\varepsilon=(\exec,\exec,0)$ on the target.
+\emph{Example.} From $(2,aa)$ to $(3,aab)$, take $\varepsilon=(\exec,\exec,0)$ on the target.
 There are two distinct label-preserving injections $f_1,f_2$ that map the two $a$'s of the source to the two $a$'s of the target (identity vs.\ swap).
 Thus the same $\varepsilon$ admits multiple $f$'s.
 Consequently, concset isomorphisms are not unique; in fact, any permutation of equally labeled events yields another isomorphism. \paragraph{Forgetting order.} There is an obvious forgetful functor $s:\square \to \Xi$ that erases the event order on objects and sends a conclist map $(f,\varepsilon)$ to the same pair viewed as a concset map.
-Thus $\square$ is a wide subcategory of $\Xi$ (same objects, fewer morphisms: order-preserving vs.\ arbitrary injective label-preserving).
+Thus $\square$ is a wide subcategory of $\Xi$.
 The inclusion is not full (e.g.\ nontrivial permutations exist in $\Xi$ but not in $\square$).
 We henceforth identify $\square$ with its image under $s$ and write $\square\subseteq \Xi$. \paragraph{Canonical coface maps.} For canonical concsets $U=(n\!-\!1,\gamma)$ and $V=(n,\gamma')$ we define analogously $d^k_{i,n}:U\to V$ with the same $\varepsilon$ and insertion map $\iota_i$ (now without the event order).